 Chances are you’ve heard the term “Homeland Security” referenced many times in recent years.
-In case you haven’t, we’ll brief you: Homeland Security is an umbrella term for America’s national effort to ensure a homeland that is safe, secure and resilient against terrorism and other hazards.
+In case you haven’t, we’ll brief you: Homeland Security is an umbrella term for America’s national effort to ensure a homeland that is safe, secure, and resilient against terrorism and other hazards.
 Most hear “homeland security” and think about physical security efforts to prevent terrorism, manage borders, ensure resilience to disasters… all actual material problems that would arise without the sacrifice and expertise of people like Military soldiers, officers, purposeful government agencies, first responders, political leaders of our country, and IT Professionals.
 Though IT hasn’t always been a huge part of Homeland Security, with the development of technology, it has absolutely grown into a major part of keeping our country safe and secure; when you consider that one of the responsibilities of America’s Department of Homeland Security is to safeguard and secure Cyberspace, it makes sense.

-So What Would an IT Security Officer in Homeland Security Actually Do?
+So What Would An IT Security Officer in Homeland Security Actually Do?

-There’s a School for Information Security Training?
+Is There A School For Information Security Training?

 Are you intrigued by the thought of IT Security?
-Maybe you’re excited about the opportunity to enter into a career where, everyday, you feel such great pride towards our country and your role in safeguarding the freedoms and opportunities we have.
+Maybe you’re excited about the opportunity to enter into a career where, every day, you feel such great pride toward our country and your role in safeguarding the freedoms and opportunities we have.
 Perhaps you’re a wiz on the computer, and you thoroughly enjoy learning how things work, though you don’t have any official IT training as of yet.
-If you are interested in an exciting career in IT Security, look no further than ITI Technical’s Information Technology Security certification to provide a great education that will lead you towards success assisting our government in keeping the nation secure.
+If you are interested in an exciting career in IT Security, look no further than ITI Technical’s Information Technology Security certification to provide a great education that will lead you towards success in assisting our government in keeping the nation secure.

-ITI Technical prides itself on offering occupational studies for vocational work that will be relevant regardless of what changes in the economy over the years, and is the perfect choice for your Information Technology Security Training.
-Since our founding in 1973, we have provided the best in training programs that exist based on the needs of the time and of the business and industrial community; for decades, our focus has been on training personnel to meet job requirements of the technical age.
+ITI Technical College prides itself on offering occupational studies for vocational work that will be relevant regardless of what changes in the economy over the years and is the perfect choice for your Information Technology Security Training.
+Since our founding in 1973, we have provided the best training programs that exist based on the needs of the time and of the business and industrial community; for decades, our focus has been on training personnel to meet job requirements of the technical age.
 Our teaching staff are experts in their fields and are completely dedicated to making the experience a positive one for you that only ends in success.
-Whether your goal is to work for America’s Department of Homeland Security, or simply contribute to protecting some other aspect of cyberspace for a company or corporation in the United States, ITI is the school for you.
+Whether your goal is to work for America’s Department of Homeland Security or simply contribute to protecting some other aspect of cyberspace for a company or corporation in the United States, ITI is the school for you.